Overview

 Banje Beach

 The most famous beach in Dubrovnik is Banje Beach, located near Ploče Gate.
-It’s quite picturesque and has stunning views of the harbor, Old Town, and Lokrum Island.
+It’s quite picturesque, with stunning views of the harbor, Old Town, and Lokrum Island.

 - Also read: Best Beaches in Dubrovnik